 Today I’m writing about the electromagnetic spectrum.

-But in fact it is really important, if you are keen to understand how radiation affects our skin.
+But in fact it is really important, if you are keen to understand how radiation effects our skin.

 The Electromagnetic Spectrum